Pells31/Vehicle-Make-and-Model-Recognition/README.md

 Two popular VMMR datasets, Stanford Cars and VMMRdb, were unified for this undertaking.
 This was to ensure adequate amounts of training data.
 Especially from the VMMRdb data, images are of varying qualities and taken from multiple view angles; hopefully this will allow for greater generalization ability of the trained network.

+The VMMRdb dataset had many classes with few datapoints.
+These classes and associated samples were removed.

 Stratified sampling?